Sliceable White Bread

 - This sliceable white bread is great for using my panini press and you can slice the bread as thick or thin as you’d like.

 - These fresh bread loaves are so delicious and soft straight from the oven.
-Enjoy them fresh with butter as a side for soups or to serve as a dinner bread.
+Enjoy them fresh with butter as a side for soups or to serve as dinner bread.

 Shop This Post